-The Vermont Fair Employment Practices Act prohibits employers from discriminating in wages solely on the basis of sex for work that requires equal skill, effort, and responsibility and is performed under similar working conditions (VT Stat.
+The Vermont Fair Employment Practices Act prohibits employers from discriminating between employees based on sex by paying wages to employees of one sex at a rate less than the rate paid to employees of the other sex for equal work that requires equal skill, effort, and responsibility and is performed under similar working conditions (VT Stat.
 Tit.
 21 Sec.
 495 et seq.).
 A difference in wages is lawful if it is based on:

 • A system in which earnings are based on quantity or quality of production

 • A bona fide factor other than sex

 An employer that relies on a bona fide factor other than sex to explain a wage differential must be able to show that the factor: